MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md

 ### Steps to Schedule an MS Teams meeting

-Once you have configured Microsoft Teams Meeting Scheduling in MCT, the admin needs to follow the below steps to schedule a meeting.
+Once you have configured Microsoft Teams Meeting Scheduling in CT, the admin needs to follow the below steps to schedule a meeting.

 >[!Warning]
 >The number of users is limited to 500 and any course/ learning path/group creating a meeting more than that number will not be supported.